News / Analysis

 The AUD is up 32 pips as Reuters reports an easing of unemployment gains and Victoria COVID cases crest.

 And China auto sales increased for the 4th month in a row, according to the China Association of Automobile Manufacturers, Tesla alone reporting 11,000 locally-produced cars sold in July.

-Reuters also reports that the SEC is expected to adopt Treasury Sec Mnuchin’s recommendation to delist Chinese companies from US indices by the end of 2021 unless these comply with accepted accounting standards.
+Reuters also reports that the SECThe US Securities & Exchange Commission is the US regulator of financial markets. is expected to adopt Treasury Sec Mnuchin’s recommendation to delist Chinese companies from US indices by the end of 2021 unless these comply with accepted accounting standards.